realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Mismatched skills—Make sure you aren’t incorporating skills for the wrong job description in your cover letter.
 This happens with copying and pasting.

 Passive voice—Use active voice whenever possible: “I revised the ads” instead of passive voice: “I ensured that the ads were revised.”

+Long anecdotes—Save stories that describe any past results you achieved for when you are being interviewed.